Impact of Node Speed on Throughput of Energy-Constrained Mobile Networks with Wireless Power Transfer: Introduction

 \item In Proposition~3, we show that the throughput scaling is calculated as $\Theta\left(\min\left(1, \frac{m}{n}\right)c^{\min\left(1,\frac{m}{n}\right)}\right) $\footnote{We recall that the following notation: (i) $f(n)=O(g(n))$ means that there exists a constant $c$ and integer $N$ such that $f(n) \leq c g(n)$ for $n >N$. (ii) $f(n)=\Theta(f(n))$ means that $f(n)=O(g(n))$ and $g(n) = O(f(n))$.} where $n$ and $m$ respectively denote the number of nodes and WCSs, and $c$ is a constant ($0<c<1$).
 As the network becomes denser, the throughput solely depends on the ratio $\frac{m}{n}$ and becomes independent of node speed unless nodes are stationary. \end{itemize}

-The approach in this paper is similar to that of \cite{Ko2013} as both apply a Markov chain to model an energy-constrained mobile network.
-Our previous work \cite{Ko2013} assumes that nodes follow the i.i.d. mobility model and move without being restricted by previous locations.
-This enables us to include only the residual energy status as a Markov chain state.
+Note that the approach in this work is similar to that of our previous work \cite{Ko2013} as both apply a Markov chain to model an energy-constrained mobile network.
+In \cite{Ko2013}, it is assumed that nodes follow the i.i.d. mobility model, allows us to include only the residual energy status as a Markov chain state.
 On the other hand, our current work focuses on finite node speed, which limits node movement within a restricted area.
 In other words, the current node location depends on the previous one.
 Therefore, we should express not only the residual energy, but also the location information of a node when designing a Markov chain model.
-Our paper illustrates that the throughput under the i.i.d. mobility model in \cite{Ko2013} is an upper bound of that under the finite node speed.
+Our paper illustrates that the throughput under the i.i.d. mobility model in \cite{Ko2013} can be understood as an upper bound of that under the finite node speed.
 This upper bound is achievable when i) node speed becomes faster, ii) battery capacity becomes larger or iii) node density increases.

-The rest of this paper is organized as follows.
-In Section II, we explain our models and metrics.
-In Section III, we introduce a two-dimensional Markov chain design and derive its steady-state probabilities that are a function of throughput.
-In Section IV, we investigate the impact of node speed on throughput in terms of battery capacity and node density.
+The rest of this paper is organized as follows: In Section II, we explain our models and metrics.
+In Section III, we introduce a two-dimensional Markov chain design and derive its steady state probabilities.
+In Section IV, we verify how the impact of node speed on the throughput is influenced by battery capacity and node density.
 Finally, we conclude this paper in Section V.

-\section{Models and Metrics}
+\section{\uppercase{Models and Metrics}}